 For many travellers to Indonesia, Jakarta has been little more than a gateway before continuing on to other parts of the far-flung archipelago.
 Museum MACAN’s Australian-born director, Aaron Seeto, says the museum is determined to help make Jakarta a destination in its own right.
 ‘We want to be part of a cultural infrastructure that has been lacking here,’ he says.

-Already nearly 100,000 have come.
+Within the first few months of its opening, nearly 100,000 had come.
 The museum’s inaugural exhibition, Art Turns.
-World Turns., showcases 90 pieces – including works by Andy Warhol, Damien Hirst and Zao Wou-ki – and runs until 18 March.
-A painting based on Harsono’s video installation Writing in the Rain is part of the show.
-The video, which was on display throughout January in New York’s Times Square, features Harsono writing and rewriting his Chinese name, Oh Hong Bun, only to have the characters washed away by streams of water.
+World Turns., showcased 90 pieces – including works by Andy Warhol, Damien Hirst and Zao Wou-ki.
+A painting based on Harsono’s video installation Writing in the Rain was part of the show.
+The video features Harsono writing and rewriting his Chinese name, Oh Hong Bun, only to have the characters washed away by streams of water.
 It’s a melancholy work about identity following years of persecution of ethnic Chinese under Suharto: until his ouster in 1998, ethnic Chinese were forced to adopt Indonesian names.
 The former president also stifled art and political criticism, which makes Museum MACAN all the more significant for artists like Harsono.

 ‘The museum has the power to show people new and different ideas,’ he says.
 ‘Maybe people say we are late when it comes to having a big museum.
 But for me, it is better to be late than never.’